 Even if a parent is denied decision making responsibilities, they are still entitled to visitation with their child.
-A parenting plan, as approved by the court, will attempt to divide time spent for holiday, birthdays, vacations, and weekly and overnight visitations between both parties, in a way that is fair to the parents as well as the child.
+A parenting plan, as approved by the court, will attempt to divide time spent for holiday, birthdays, vacations, and weekly and overnight visitations between both parties in a way that is fair to the parents as well as the child.

 If you have questions regarding your rights to visitation or custody, contact Sabuco, Beck, Hansen, Massino & Pollack, PC today.
-Our experienced Will County family law attorneys have the knowledge and know how to ensure your rights and interests as a parent are protected.
+Our experienced Will County family law attorneys have the knowledge to ensure your rights and interests as a parent are protected.
 We have offices throughout Will County and the surrounding area.